 Step 3: You will be redirected to a web page where you can set a new password and confirm it by tapping/clicking on the “Reset Password” button.

-You can return to the login page and log in with the email address and the new password to access the Well One Health Score platform.
+You can return to the login page and log in with the email address and the new password to access Well One.

 You control your data and can choose to delete your account by following these steps: